 Rosa first met Solome in November 2012 while conducting home visits and volunteering for a micro-loan organization.
 Ayinkamiye Solome had received a loan to raise rabbits which she hoped would generate an income to support her family.
-One year before, a landslide washed away the family’s home and they could not afford to build a new one.
-Solome, her husband Issac and their four daughters had been living in a corrugated metal structure with a tarp roof.
+A landslide washed away the family’s home one year before, and they could not afford to build a new one.
+Solome, her husband Issac, and their four daughters had been living in a corrugated metal structure with a tarp roof.

 As they walked home, Rosa recalls discussing Solome’s hardships with Felix.
 She remembers the moment Felix turned to her and said, “You should come back next year and build them a house."
 Rosa initially thought this was impossible as she knew nothing about fundraising or building houses in Rwanda.
 However, the seed Felix had planted germinated and by the time Rosa was flying home, she knew . . . in a year . . . she would return to build Solome and her family a new home.

 In April 2014, a team of masons along with Rosa, Felix, Solome and her family worked together to build them a new home.

 The house was constructed over the course of one month, at a cost of $2,500.